Duma Key: Critical and popular reception

 Critics mainly liked the book.
 King told USA Today that "a lot of today's reviewers grew up reading my fiction.
 Most of the old critics who panned anything I wrote are either dead or retired".

 The New York Times critic Janet Maslin called the novel "frank and well grounded" and lauded the brevity and imagery of the novel, as well as the furious pace of the last third.
 Mark Rahner of the Seattle Times criticized King as a little unoriginal and longwinded, but praised the characters and the terror of the novel.

 Richard Rayner in the Los Angeles Times called the novel a "beautiful, scary idea" with gritty down-to-earth characters. "[King] writes as always with energy and drive and a wit and grace for which critics often fail to give him credit [but] the creepy and largely interior terror of the first two-thirds of the story dissipates somewhat when demon sailors come clanking out of the ocean."
-The Boston Globe's Erica Noonan called the novel a "welcome return" to a similar style of some of King's better novels.
+The Boston Globes Erica Noonan called the novel a "welcome return" to a similar style of some of King's better novels.